YllariSang/Platformer-GDScript-Test/PRIVACY_POLICY.md

 ## Overview

-This Privacy Policy explains how [Your Name/Your Team] ("we," "us," "our," or "Company") handles information for our mobile game (the "App").
-We are committed to protecting your privacy and ensuring you have a positive experience on our App.
+This Privacy Policy explains how 502A handles information for our mobile game Crescere.
+We are committed to protecting your privacy and ensuring you have a positive experience on our Game.

 ## Information We Collect